-This project led my research on the side of Greek meters, the starting point between constructing language and rhythmic phenomena.
+This project led my research on the side of ancient Greek metric as a starting point in order to construct structure and rhythmic patterns.

 Designed in four movements, where the pulse remains pervasive, this music is based on simple cycles constantly changing.

-Oboe revolve around the two string instruments, as an extension of timbre and range.
+Oboe revolve around the two string instruments, as an extension of timbre and pitch range.

 As a counterpoint, a "geological" sound approach evokes an arid presence that punctuate the old vocal tracks :

-Andromache: "Let's Hector! this time, have pity and stay here on your wall ; no, do not your son an orphan nor thy wife a widow.
-So stop the army near the wild fig tree, where the city is the most accessible, the wall is the easiest to win. " Homer, The Iliad, "Song VI".
+Andromache: "Let's Hector! this time, have pity and stay here on your wall ; no, do not make your son an orphan nor thy wife a widow.
+So stop the army near the wild fig tree, where the city is the most accessible, the wall is the easiest to win.